MantasMikal/heroku-buildpack-yarn-workspaces/README.md

 This buildpack is for monorepos configured with yarn workspaces.
 This is an appropriation of the [heroku-monorepo-buildpack](https://github.com/lstoll/heroku-buildpack-monorepo).

 ## Rationale
 It deals with the issue of not having [required yarn v3 directiories](https://next.yarnpkg.com/getting-started/qa#which-files-should-be-gitignored).
-It will copy .yarnrc.yml, yarn.lock and yarn/*
+It will copy `.yarnrc.yml`, `yarn.lock` and `yarn/*` directories.

 ## Usage